Docker Orchestration

 .PHONY : all build clean re

-build depends on .built, that rule is a bit particular as it actually represent a file on disc.
+, that rule is a bit particular as it actually represent a file on disc.
 It is used as placeholder to know if we need to redo the build.
 In a “regular” Makefile scenario, we would have source file instead.
+If

-If .built exists and didn’t change (mtime), then we do nothing.
-Otherwise, executre the rule.
+exists and didn’t change (mtime), then we do nothing.
+Otherwise, executre the rule. .built

-.built depends on ., meaning that if anything (mtime) changes in the local directory, the rule will be reexecuted (upon next make call).
+, meaning that if anything (mtime) changes in the local directory, the rule will be reexecuted (upon next make

 NAME = myproject